 A. Explore Options & Sign a Contract:

 - We recommend that you solicit proposals from at least three solar installers for your new solar PV system.
 You’ll find information to help you with this step at our Lease/Buy/Choose an Installer webpage.
 People who’ve already installed solar are also a good source of information about installer performance.
 Check online reviews, talk with people you know, or ask CMLP’s Energy Specialist Pamela Cady (email@example.com or (978) 318-3149) to put you in touch with Concord homeowners or businesses who’ve installed solar and volunteered to coach others.

 - When soliciting proposals from solar installers, tell them you are interested in applying for the CMLP Solar PV Rebate.
-Confirm that they’re familiar with the CMLP Solar PV Rebate and interconnection requirements outlined in the next step.
+Confirm that they’re familiar with the CMLP Solar PV Rebate and interconnection requirements outlined in step B below.